-Current Silver Lake Wolves AKWA map (pdf)
+Current Silver Lake AKWA map (pdf)

 Previous Silver Lake AKWA maps (for reference only – see above for current map)

 Under Phase I management, when ODFW confirms wolf depredation of livestock, an Area of Depredating Wolves (ADW) is designated for the purpose of focusing non-lethal deterrent measures.
 In some cases, the ADW may encompass the entire home range of a pack, but in others, it may only encompass a portion.
 Within an ADW, certain criteria must be met for an incident of depredation to qualify toward lethal control, see the West Wolf Management Zone page for more information.

 Previous Silver Lake Wolves ADW maps (for reference only – there is no currently designated ADW)

 Under Phase I management, an area specific wolf-livestock conflict deterrence plan (CDP) is prepared for an area designated to be an ADW.
 The CDP will help livestock producers identify the appropriate non-lethal measures which are effective in a given circumstance.
 See the West Wolf Management Zone page for more information.